Technology

 However, technology has proven to provide us with monumental shifts forward in humanity, constantly striving to make our lives easy, quicker and more enjoyable.
 And while many predictions prove to be inaccurate, they give us the opportunity to understand cultural perceptions of technology way back whilst we also laugh at their terrible inaccuracy.

-Oh! and don’t worry about the flying hover boards, a genius by the name of Ali G has been working with this concept for many years now and I’m sure he is close to breakthrough.
+Oh! and don’t worry about the flying hover boards, a genius by the name of Ali G has been working with this concept for many years now and I’m sure he is close to a breakthrough.
 After all, he did meet with the president to discuss his ideas!

 Sam Brake Guia